FreeZeroDays/dotfiles/README.md

 ### Why a .zshrc and .bashrc?

-- Because I have accepted that zsh is significantly better than bash but bash still has a special place in my heart. :)
+- Because I have accepted that zsh is significantly better than bash but it still has a special place in my heart. :)

 ---

-If you got any more questions, feel free to create a [new issue](https://github.com/FreeZeroDays/dotfiles/issues/new) Additionally, these dotfiles were inspired partly by [ZhongXiLu](https://github.com/ZhongXiLu).
-I highly recommend checking out their repo to view their dotfiles!
+If you got any more questions, please feel free to create a [new issue](https://github.com/FreeZeroDays/dotfiles/issues/new) Finally, these dotfiles were inspired by [ZhongXiLu's](https://github.com/ZhongXiLu).